How to Exercise Safely During Cold and Flu Season

 How can I avoid germs at the gym to avoid getting sick?

-Try these tips to sidestep gym germs:
+Try these other tips to help avoid germs:

 • Avoid touching your eyes, nose, and mouth.